 Rue de la Poissonnerie

-If you continue walking beyond the Petite Venice, you are going to find yourself in a narrow alley full of charming houses and restaurants.
+If you continue walking beyond Petite Venice, you are going to find yourself in a narrow alley full of charming houses and restaurants.

 This street located behind the Petite Venice area has, even more, half-timbered houses and cute gift shops (the Alsatian storks are everywhere).